Suguruz/Suguruz/README.md

     <br>
     C+h always! you can always sit even when I'm w/ friends. <br>
     I prefer whispers when having a conversation.
 Its always easier for me to see incase I'm afk. <br>
+    If I don't reply to a whisper, I'm sorry!
+I might have been afk and disconnected or had to go. <br>
     Please do not copy, colorpick, or screenshot my ponies.
   </details>
 </div>